Framing Effect: What it is, Types & Examples

 Positive Frame – You have a 90 percent chance of surviving the operation.

-Positive Frame – If you take this medication, you will live.
+Positive Frame – If you take this medication, you will have a 70% success rate.

 Negative Frame – If you don’t take this medication, there is a 30% chance it may not succeed.

 Example #3 – Negotiation